Svhatogor/SV_Minesweeper/README.md

 ## 2. Description

 It's a Minesweeper game, inspired by classic Minesweeper game from WinXP.<br>
-A long ago, i had no internet and since there is no minesweeper on win10, i made my own for myself, becouse o was bored
+A long ago, i had no internet and since there is no minesweeper on win10, i made my own for myself, becouse o was bored<br>
+This is a WinForms application, for Windows 10.

 ### How to play
 Select field size and mines count.